Causal mediation analysis decomposition of between-hospital variance: Introduction

 We make a distinction between the present framework, and methods that have been proposed for multilevel mediation analysis \citep{preacher2010general,tofighi2014single,zigler2019comparison}, which refers to mediation analysis in the presence of clustered data, in particular when some of the variables are measured at the cluster rather than at individual level.
 This is different from the present problem, where although clusters are present as the hospitals, they are directly used as the categorical exposure variable.
 In our case the mediator and outcome variable, which are patient outcomes and processes of care used to construct QIs, are measured at individual level, and thus we aim for individual-level causal interpretation.
 We would be in the multilevel mediation setting if we were interested in some structural characteristic of the hospitals, such as academic affiliation, as the exposure, but we do not consider this here.
 However, in the discussion we consider briefly how our proposal can be generalized in the presence of multiple layers of exposures, such as surgeons within hospitals.

 Based on the objectives motivated above, the structure of the paper is as follows.
+In Section \ref{review}, we review the previous measures in the mediation analysis.
 In Section \ref{Notation and assumptions}, we introduce the potential outcomes (Rubin's) causal model and its extension to mediation analysis and relevant assumptions.
 In Section \ref{Causal mediation decomposition}, we review our previously proposed three-way causal decomposition for the observed variation in care received, and propose the causal mediation analysis decomposition of the between-hospital variance.
-In Section \ref{interpretation}, we discuss the causal interpretation of the components in the decomposition.
-In Section \ref{Hypothetical}, we show that the decomposition \eqref{R2_type} for linear models is obtained as a special case.
+We further investigate its interpretation and special cases in Sections \ref{interpretation} and \ref{Hypothetical}.
 We propose model-based estimation methods in Section \ref{section:estimation}, and investigate their performance through a simulation study and illustrate their use in a real data analysis in Sections \ref{section:simulation} and \ref{section:illustration}.
 Finally, we discuss the limitations and future research directions in Section \ref{section:discussion}.